oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ## Accepted Proposals:

 The project's we've accepted (as of 6 May 2019) are:
-- @ankita240796's proposal for validating production models.
+- [@ankita240796's proposal](pdfs/GSoC2019AnkitaSaxena.pdf) for validating production models.
 Mentor: Nitish Bansal.
-- @anubhavsinha98's proposal for making it possible for students to say why they provided a given answer.
+- [@anubhavsinha98's proposal](pdfs/GSoC2019AnubhavSinha.pdf) for enabling students to say why they provided a given answer.
 Mentor: Akshay Anand.
-- @Jamesjay4199's proposal for enabling pages to be served statically.
+- [@Jamesjay4199's proposal](pdfs/GSoC2019JamesJohnJames.pdf) for enabling pages to be served statically.
 Mentor: Vojtěch Jelínek.
-- @import-keshav's proposal for building a flow for artists to submit images to lessons.
+- [@import-keshav's proposal](pdfs/GSoC2019KeshavBathla.pdf) for building a flow for artists to submit images to lessons.
 Mentors: Nithesh Hariharan and Sandeep Dubey.
-- @NishealJ's proposal for upgrading third-party libraries.
+- [@NishealJ's proposal](pdfs/GSoC2019NishealJohn.pdf) for upgrading third-party libraries.
 Mentors: Apurv Bajaj and Sean Lip.
-- @lilithxxx's proposal for making the codebase compatible with Python 3 and covering the backend fully with tests.
+- [@lilithxxx's proposal](pdfs/GSoC2019RishavChakraborty.pdf) for making the codebase compatible with Python 3 and covering the backend fully with tests.
 Mentor: Brian Rodriguez.
-- @sophiewu6's for improvements to the questions framework.
+- [@sophiewu6's proposal](pdfs/GSoC2019ShiqiWu.pdf) for improvements to the questions framework.
 Mentor: Vinita Murthi.
-- @YashJipkate's proposal for upgrading the codebase to Angular 2.
+- [@YashJipkate's proposal](pdfs/GSoC2019YashJipkate.pdf) for upgrading the codebase to Angular 2.
 Mentor: Kevin Lee.

 # Students